microsoft/WhatTheHack/xxx-AzureLoadTesting/README.md

 	 - How to perform stress tests and the difference between your load tests
 1. Challenge 07: **[ Load Testing During Chaos Experiment](Student/Challenge-07.md)**
 	 - Incorporating load testing and chaos experiments together

 ## Prerequisites
 - GitHub or Azure DevOps to automate load testing in your CI/CD pipelines.
+- Azure subscription for creating the Load Testing service and running the sample application.
 - We assume you are familiar with the fundamentals of load testing.
 - You will need a public application endpoint to test against for the WTH - whether it is running in Azure, on-prem or another cloud.
 You have two options:
     - Deploy your own, existing application